 AUS = Australia, CHN = China, HS = Harmonized System, IND = India, JPN = Japan, KOR = Republic of Korea, NTM = non-tariff measure, NZL = New Zealand.

-Notes: Data on NTMs are from the UNCTAD TRAINS database (accessed 1 May 2020).
-Data on imports for each country in 2018 are from the World Bank WITS database at the HS six-digit level.
-The trade year used was based on the year the NTM data were collected.
-The sector is defined at the HS 2017 twodigit level.
-Source: Authors.
+Notes: Data on NTMs are from the UNCTAD TRAINS database (accessed on 1 May 2020).
+Data on imports for each country in 2018 are from the World Bank WITS database at the HS 6-digit level.
+The trade year was used based on the year the NTM data were collected.
+The sector is defined at the HS 2017 2-digit level.
+Source: Authors' calculations.

-Figure 2.3.
-Prevalence Score of Exports: Australia, China, India, Japan, Korea, and New Zealand
+Figure 4: Prevalence Score of Exports - Australia, China, India, Japan, Republic of Korea, and New Zealand

 AUS = Australia, CHN = China, HS = Harmonized System, IND = India, JPN = Japan, KOR = Republic of Korea, NTM = non-tariff measure, NZL = New Zealand.

 Notes: Data on NTMs are from the UNCTAD TRAINS database (accessed 1 May 2020).
-Data on imports for each country in 2018 are from the World Bank WITS database at the HS six-digit level.
+Data on imports for each country in 2018 are from the World Bank WITS database at the HS 6-digit level.
 The trade year used was based on the year the NTM data were collected.
-The sector is defined at the HS 2017 twodigit level.
-Source: Authors.
+The sector is defined at the HS 2017 2-digit level.
+Source: Authors' calculations.

-Figure 2.4.
-Frequency Index, Coverage Ratio, and Prevalence Score of Exports for Six East Asian Countries
+Figure 5: Frequency Index, Coverage Ratio, and Prevalence Score of Exports for Six East Asian Countries

-2.4a.
+5a.
 Australia